Latest LightSquared Ch. 11 exit plan would give Harbinger equity

-NEW YORK (Reuters) - LightSquared, the bankrupt wireless venture owned by Phil Falcone’s Harbinger Capital Partners, on Thursday submitted a new restructuring plan under which Harbinger would hold onto a sizable stake in the company.
+NEW YORK, Dec 18 (Reuters) - LightSquared, the bankrupt wireless venture owned by Phil Falcone’s Harbinger Capital Partners, on Thursday submitted a new restructuring plan under which Harbinger would hold onto a sizable stake in the company.

 The plan, filed in U.S. Bankruptcy Court in Manhattan, is the latest in a string of so far unsuccessful restructuring efforts as Harbinger wrangles for control of LightSquared with its largest creditor, satellite mogul Charles Ergen.